 Brownstones/rowhouses

 Brownstones are mostly historical homes built in the late 1800s.
-They are usually three or four storeys high and are typically constructed in a row with street-facing fronts.
-These are found in more affluent areas such as Back Bay, North End and Beacon Hill and are highly sought-after.
-This means they tend to be on the pricier side.
-Although spacious and well-built, car owners should note that these homes typically don't have off-street parking.
+They’re usually three or four storeys high and constructed in rows with street-facing fronts.
+You’ll find these in affluent areas such as Back Bay, South End, and Beacon Hill, and they are highly sought after.
+They tend to be on the pricier side.
+While spacious and well built, brownstones often lack lifts, central air conditioning or off-street parking.
+Car owners should take note.

 Apartments